- Jobber Blueprint /

 British plumber Allen Hart posts videos full of helpful plumbing and heating tips.

-He regularly posts plumbing how-to videos geared towards plumbers at every stage in their career, with a real focus on safety.
+He regularly posts plumbing how-to videos geared towards plumbers at every stage of their careers, with a real focus on safety.

 Must-watch: Condensate pump explained – how to wire